Product Manager Resume Templates and Examples (Download in App)

 What are common action verbs for product manager resumes?-

 Great resumes require a lot of action verbs because each bullet in your professional experience section needs to start with one.
-It’s easy to fall back on the same standard choices like “led” or “provided,” but using powerful verbs that accurately capture your responsibilities and the larger impact they had can make the difference between getting an interview or a rejection email.
-If you’re feeling stuck, here are some potential ideas to get you started.
+It’s easy to fall back on the same standard choices like “led” or “provided.”
+But using powerful verbs that accurately capture your responsibilities and the larger impact they had can make the difference between getting an interview or a rejection email.
+Here are some potential ideas to get you started.

 Action Verbs